Tablieh/PizzaMaker/README.md

 # PizzaMaker
-wipsite for pizza if you have a resturant here is website for it ..
+wep site for pizza if you have a resturant here is website for it .. (( modele )) practice Javascript
 :)